Tatsh/ifup-systemd-resolved/README.md

 | `DNSSEC`      | If non-empty, it should be `default`, `yes`, `no`, or `allow-downgrade`.                  |
 | `PPP_IFACE`   | Name of the device (see `ifconfig` or similar).
 Usually this something similar to `ppp0`. |

+These are usually set by openfortivpn calling the script.

 ## How to build

 You must have Qt development libraries and